 In the Spring, as the temperatures rise, the barometric pressure can become unstable as spring storm fronts come through.
 The days are also getting longer and then we compound that will Daylight Savings Time.
 The combination of that and the pollen that is common in my location, it is a perfect Migraine Storm.

 As our “Migraine Brains” adjust to a changing season, it is important to maintain a structured schedule.
 Doing this will do a lot to combat the problems with sleep and it will keep your body in a rhythm.

 My Doctor is always mentioning how my migraines are circadian in nature.
 That means that my brain does not like changes in routine such as what the season changes create.
 He always knows that I am going to have a difficult time at the beginning of every new season.
 For example, I have had 35 Migraine attacks in the pat 17 days.
 Unfortunately, this increase in number comes with an increase in severity of symptoms as well.

-People that have migraines are more susceptible to an increase of migraine attacks during the change of the seasons.
+People that suffer from Migraines are more susceptible to an increase of migraine attacks during the change of the seasons.
 In the autumn, cooler temperatures, barometric pressure changes and shorter days combine to make a season of fun and great smells into a season of pain.
 In the Spring, the longer days and warmer climate with higher humidity come together to make the spring season less enjoyable than it should be.